Kids alternatives to smartphones in the UK (2024)

 Check out Xplora watches here.

-Then there are more upmarket simple phones that look like smartphones but have no dangerous apps.
+There are more upmarket minimalist phones that look like smartphones but have no dangerous apps.
 For example, the Wisephone II by Techless (see below).

-Here are a few examples of basic phones available in the UK to keep your child safe in 2024:
+Here we list a few examples of basic phones available in the UK to keep your child safe in 2024:

 Nokia 105